coriocactus/claudia.vim/README.md

 - Normal mode and Visual mode
 - Cancel responses with Escape key
 - Supports Claude 3 models
-- WIP: Indicator for when Claude is "thinking"
 - WIP: Context caching for efficient API usage

 ## Usage (with example mappings)